SegersIan/knowledge-base/content/cybersecurity/threat-landscape.md

 ## Threat Data & Intelligence

+### Threat Intelligence
-### Threat Intelligence: Resources and activities available to learn about changes in the threat environment.
+> Resources and activities available to learn about changes in the threat environment.
 * Can be used for predictive risk.
 * OSINT tools/methods
 * Vulnerability databases